Skip to main content

 Featuring Padmaja Kandula, MD, FAES, FACNSReviewed by Mera Goodman, MD, FAAP | December 6, 2025

-“The good news is most people with epilepsy can be treated with medications,” says Padmaja Kandula, MD, neurologist at Weill Cornell Medicine and NewYork-Presbyterian.
-Patients can choose from a number of FDA-approved treatment options that have proved to be effective.
+“Most people with epilepsy can be treated with medications,” says Padmaja Kandula, MD, Neurologist at Weill Cornell Medicine and NewYork-Presbyterian.
+You can choose from a number of FDA-approved treatment options that have proved to be effective.
+(Keep in mind that not all seizures are caused by epilepsy.)

 kairos featured image